The first years of your child's education – from birth to the start of primary school - are often called the 'early years'.

 This page contains links to information and resources about your child's learning at their early learning and childcare (ELC*) setting and their transition to primary school, as well as links to ideas and suggestions on how you can support their learning at home.

-For more specific and individualised information about your child or their learning, you should contact your early learning and childcare setting or school.
+For more specific information about your child or their learning, you should contact your early learning and childcare setting or school.

 *ELC is a generic term used to cover the full range of early learning and childcare provision, examples include nursery schools, primary schools with a nursery class, family centres and childminders.

 Babies’ brains develop very quickly during their first three years.

 Their brain during this time is very open to everything that they see, hear, smell, taste and touch.

 Babies react well to your facial expressions and to the sound of your voice.
 They respond to physical contact like hugs and being close to you.
 Babies like to listen to singing and stories.
 These are all important experiences that babies need to help them develop their brain.